hocuscodus/qed-lang/_tutorial/28-expand-tag.md

 ## Using the `expand` tag

-When default expansion is no longer convenient to your needs, you must specify the `expand` tag explicitly.
+When the default expansion is no longer convenient to your needs, you must specify the `expand` tag explicitly.
 The good news is, once you know how default expansion works, the `expand` tag usage is rather easy.

 Let's start with the previous example (recopied here to facilitate comparison with the next one), where the blue rectangle, by default, completely covers the red rectangle.